Zefirchiky/SpelRight/README.md

 ❓ wrd => wro wry word wad rd wird ord urd ward wd
 ❌ Wrong word 'sjdkfhsdjfh', no suggestions
 ```

+## Breakthroughts that lead to this

+### Storing blobs of words, and their metadata

+Storing words of each length in immutable (optional) blobs, sorted by bytes.

+Store info about those blobs: len and/or count.

+Cons:

+- Incredibly easy to iterate over
+- SIMD compatible
+- Hightly parallelisable
+- Great cache locality (a shit ton of cache hits)
+- Search words with binary search `O(log n)`
+- Working with bytes instead of chars
+  - Support any language
+- Other that I forgor

+Pros:

+- Needs precise dataset
+- Pretty difficult words addition without moving the whole Vec

+Cons totally overwheight the Pros

+### Specialized matching algorithm

+When iterating over each LenGroup, based on max difference, we can calculate maximum amount of deletions, insertions and changes.

+As an example:

+Cheking `nothng` (group 6) against group 7, the differens between them is 1 insertion and 1 optional change.

+With one insertion, `nothng` will become group 7, and with optional change it can match other words.

+There will always be exactly `max_dif` of `max_delete + max_insert + max_change`.

+This is multiple times faster then any other distance finding algorithm.

 ## Goals